 As of October 2017, there are approximately nine hundred and fifty thousand employers that are registered with SSS.
 The registered members composed of employees, self- employed, voluntary members, and overseas Filipino workers are around 36 million.

 Here is the schedule of contributions from SSS for the year 2021.
 This schedule will take effect starting January 2021.
-Use this as reference when you are not yet familiar regarding the contribution amount you need to remit on a monthly, quarterly, semi-annually, or annual basis.
+Use this as a reference when you are not yet familiar with the contribution amount you need to remit on a monthly, quarterly, semi-annually, or annual basis.

 The monthly SSS contribution depends on the salary of the member.
-According to the Social Security Act of 2018, the rate is 13 percent of the member’s salary per month.
+According to the Social Security Act of 2018, the rate is 13 percent of the “Self-Employed” member’s salary per month.
 The minimum MSC is Php 3000 and the maximum MSC is Php 25000.

 Due Dates of Monthly Contributions

 Overseas Filipino Worker members can pay their contributions for the months of January to September until December 31 of the applicable year.
-On the other hand, the contributions for the month of October to December can also be paid on January of succeeding year.
+On the other hand, the contributions for the month of October to December can be paid on January 31 of the following year.

-*I hope this step by step guide helps when you process your sss online registration, and also when you check your sss contribution online afterwards.
+*I hope this step by step guide helps when you process your sss online registration, and also when you check your sss contribution online afterward.